moxystudio/next-rest-api/README.md

 ## Motivation

 Next.js brought API routes support in v9, but you have to provide your own implementation for handling different HTTP methods, validation, error handling and so on.
-So in short, this library provides:
+So in short, this library provides a standard way to:

-- A standard way to detect HTTP methods (GET, POST, PUT, PATCH, DELETE, etc).
+- Detect HTTP methods (GET, POST, PUT, PATCH, DELETE, etc).
-- A standard way to validate the request (headers, query, body).
+- Validate the request (headers, query, body).
-- A standard way to deal with errors, including their responses.
+- Handle errors, including how their responses look like.
-- A standard way to log errors to `stderr`.
+- Log errors, by printing them to `stderr` by default.

 ## Installation